J-1 Status Information - Maintaining Status

 You are only permitted to do the activity that is indicated on your DS-2019.
 If you are interested in accepting other kinds of work or compensation during your stay, you must obtain permission from the Office of International Affairs before you receive payment from or provide services to a U.S. entity.
 Do not accept any unauthorized employment.

-J-1 research scholars or professors have a total of up to 5 years in the J-1 program.
-To extend your DS-2019, you must complete and submit the “DS-2019 Extension Request Form” about one month before the expiration of your current DS-2019.
-This form is available at the Office of International Affairs or online here.
+J-1 Research scholars or Professors have a total of up to 5 years in the J-1 program.
+To extend your DS-2019, the sponsoring department must complete and submit the request on the International Services Portal about a month before the expiration of your current DS-2019.
+More information is available here.

 All J-1 Exchange Visitors and any family members accompanying in J-2 status must be covered by health insurance that meet the requirements of the U.S. Department of State.
 Willful failure to comply with this requirement will result in the termination of your J-1 program.
 Brochures for health insurance plans are available at the Office of International Affairs.
 Please go to the J-1 Health Insurance page for more information and options.